FlorinGh/data-analysis-and-prediction-masters/README.md

 ### Objectives:
 Get a strong foundation of tech skills required in software development.
-Build relevant projects to learn even more skills and combine them in creative ways.
+Build relevant projects to acquire even more skills and combine them in creative ways.
 Get job in the industry.

 The main directions of development are:
 - [ ] Theory: probabilities, algebra, data analysis, machine learning, how to write clean code
-- [ ] Good programming skills: Python, C++ and Java
+- [ ] Programming languages: Python, C++ and Java
 - [ ] Software and web development: Javascript, CSS, HTML, React Native and Angular
-- [ ] Data analysis tools: pandas, matplotlib, Tableau and Excel
+- [ ] Data analysis: pandas, matplotlib, Tableau and Excel
-- [ ] Machine learning tools: sckit learn, TensorFlow, keras, openCV and kaagle
+- [ ] Machine learning: sckit learn, TensorFlow, keras, openCV and kaagle
 - [ ] Database management systems: PostgresSQL, Microsoft SQL, MongoDB and Django
 - [ ] Devops Tools: Linux, Docker, Redux, Git and Jenkins and Vim
-- [ ] You must network continually to broaden your contacts

 **PROGRAMMING • 6 COURSES • coursera**